Torrington Community Foodbank

 The Society is managed and organised by a group of volunteers whose role is to assist the management of the Houses, look after the finances, provide help to residents, but most importantly to be friends with our residents.

-If you are willing to give a few hours of your time each week for a worthwhile cause, please make contact by using the phone numbers or website links listed in the articles.
+If you are able to give a few hours of your time each week for a worthwhile cause, please make contact by using the phone numbers and websites listed in the articles.